riddlydidle/huawei-matebook-d13-amd-hckntsh/README.md

 This repository contains the necessary files to run macOS on the Huawei MateBook D13 laptop.
 This EFI configuration is created for [OpenCore](https://github.com/acidanthera/OpenCorePkg) bootloader.

 !!!
-I AM NOT RESPONSIBLE FOR ANY DAMAGE THAT CAN OCCUR ON YOUR PERSONAL DEVICE !!!
+I AM NOT RESPONSIBLE FOR ANY DAMAGE THAT MAY OCCUR ON YOUR PERSONAL DEVICE !!!